alexec/spec/cloudevents/formats/avro-format.md

 ## Abstract

-The Avro Format for CloudEvents defines how events attributes are expressed in the [Avro 1.9.0 Specification][avro-spec].
+The Avro Format for CloudEvents defines how events are expressed in the [Avro 1.9.0 Specification][avro-spec].

 ## Table of Contents